anttiluode/CognitiveBellSystem/README.md

 python singeegviabellclaude.py

 It takes a little while for the sound and the system to start to work.
+For the bells to start to ring in synchrony with the eeg.